 Will the strike affect the mailing of my property tax bill?
 No. Final property tax notices were mailed May 7, 2025.
 The City of St. Catharines offers the option for residents to view their property tax and water bill information online with paperless e-bills.
 Visit stcatharines.ca/E-bills for more information or to register.

 Can I still mail my property tax payment?
-The next installment of 2025 property taxes is June 30.
+The final installment of 2025 property taxes is Sept.
+29, 2025.
 We are advising residents not to mail their property tax payments.
+Considerations will be made for payments affected by the strike.
+These cases will be reviewed on an individual basis.

 I usually mail a cheque to pay my taxes / water bill.
 What are my other options?
 1. In person at City Hall.
 Payments can be made by cheque, cash, or debit.
 Credit cards may be used at the self-service kiosk next to Citizens First.
 Convenience fees apply.
 Payments can be made at the Citizens First Counter (second floor City Hall), Monday to Friday from 8:30 a.m. to 4:30 p.m.
 2. Payments by cheque can be placed in the after-hours drop box located at the James Street entrance of City Hall.
 DO NOT place cash in the drop box. *Please note: cheques must be made payable to the City of St. Catharines.
 3. Pre-authorized payment Plans (PAP): The City offers three Property Tax PAP plans; the Monthly Plan – 10 months, the Monthly Plan – 12 months and the Instalment Plan.
 To learn more or sign up, please visit stcatharines.ca/PAPTaxForm.
 The City also offers two Water PAP plans; the Per Bill and the Monthly Plan.
 To learn more or sign up, please visit stcatharines.ca/PAPWaterForm.
 4. Online: The City now offers payments using Visa or MasterCard through our online service provider, Paymentus.
 A convenience fee applies for credit card transactions.
 To learn more or make a payment please visit stcatharines.ca/PayOnline 5.
 In person at most financial institutions.
 6. Online with most financial institutions.
 Check with your financial institution to see if they offer online payments.
 Search using terms like “water,” “taxes” or “Cath” when prompted to select a payee.
 Your full 19-digit roll number or five-digit water account number is required.